How to integrate Labeljoy into your data management software

 If your company manages its data in an ERP system developed and maintained internally, you can apply the previous approach by writing a corresponding routine using the programming language of your choice.

-The only requirement is that Labeljoy is installed on the client machine where label printing takes place.
+The only requirement is that Labeljoy is installed on the computer from which the labels are printed.

-Following is a sample application written in VB.NET (version 2010, frameworks 2.0 and 3.5).
-The code was intended to run on a machine where Labeljoy 5 is installed.
+Following a sample application written in VB.NET (version 2010, Frameworks 2.0 and 3.5).
+The code should run on a computer with Labeljoy 5 installed.

-This sample requires a basic knowledge of the VB.NET programming language, along with some ADO.NET familiarity.
+This example requires basic knowledge of the VB.NET programming language and some knowledge of ADO.NET.